 Where we are up to

-VEOHRC continue to work closely with partners to identify realistic scenarios to tailor the sessions to particular workplaces, frequently applying Aboriginal cultural rights where awareness remains low.
-As a result, training participants have an increased level of understanding of Charter rights and obligations as a result of the sessions, as well as greater confidence in applying the Charter.
+We continue to work closely with partners to identify realistic scenarios to tailor the sessions to particular workplaces,, frequently applying Aboriginal cultural rights where awareness is low.
+This has increased understanding in Charter rights and obligations, and created greater confidence in applying the Charter.